 It’s no secret that the healthcare profession is competitive, especially for aspiring physicians.
 There are a few steps you can take to increase your chances of matching a residency while you’re earning your medical education.

-- Apply early: Neurology, neurosurgery, ophthalmology, and urology are the four specialties that offer early matching.
+- Apply early: Ophthalmology, plastic surgery, and urology offer early matching.
 Early match programs are run independently from the NRMP.

 - Craft an exceptional personal statement: Your personal statement is your opportunity to speak to who you are as a person and a doctor.
 Compelling personal statements will connect with decision-makers during the match process.

-- Gain clinical experience: Clinical experience not only allows you to network with doctors and hospitals that interest you, but it provides a demonstrable work history and a commitment to your medical career.
+- Gain clinical experience: Clinical experience not only allows you to network with doctors and hospitals that interest you, but it also provides a solid work history and shows a commitment to your medical career.

 - Pursue a dual degree: The AAMC recommends a few different dual degrees for medical students.
 Pursuing a dual degree can not only help your likelihood of matching, but it can also give you a backup plan if your lifestyle or priorities change throughout your medical education.